JamesXYWu/GetCleanDataCourseAssignment/README.md

 colnames(train_activities) <- c("activity")
 train_activities <- inner_join(train_activities,activity_labels,by=c("activity" = "activity")) %>% select(activity_desc)
 ```
-#combine training data with training activities and training subjects
-# training data, training activities, and training subjects have the same observations of 7352,
-# I'll combine these three data frames together by columns
+#combine training data with training activities and training subjects training data, training activities, and training subjects have the same observations of 7352, need combine these three data frames together by columns
 ```{r}
 train_data <- cbind(train_data,train_subjects,train_activities)
 ```
-# add an experiment group column (name it as experiment_group) and mark this data set's observation as "training" to
-# tell apart this part of data from testing data when we are going to merge the training data set and the test data set
+# add an experiment group column (name it as experiment_group) and mark this data set's observation as "training" to tell apart this part of data from testing data when we are going to merge the training data set and the test data set
 ```{r}
 train_data <- mutate(train_data,experiment_group="training")
 ```